ringcentral/ringcentral-api-docs/docs/messages_faxes.md

 GET  /restapi/v1.0/account/~/extension/~/message-store?messageType=Fax&dateFrom=2018-10-01&dateTo=2018-10-07
 ```

-If you'd like to track all new messages (including fax) in your app, you push notification feature.
+If you'd like to track all new messages (including fax) in your app, you can use the push notification feature.
 Subscribe using the specific message store event filter:
 ```http
 POST /restapi/v1.0/subscription